 If that fails, look closely at the fob.
 If it has a leather jacket on it, remove it.
 Almost all automakers hide a small mechanical key inside the fob.
 There is usually a small catch that allows the spare key to pop out.
 If you can expose the little mechanical key, you can then insert it into the lock opening in the driver's door, and you're in.

 How To Start a Car With a Dead Key Fob

-Even if your car has key less entry, you may not have noticed that there’s actually a key slot somewhere on the steering column.
+Even if your car has a keyless entry, you may not have noticed that there's actually a key slot somewhere on the steering column.
 Mazda vehicles, for example, are equipped this way.
-The “switch” you turn is actually a plastic cap that pops off, revealing a key slot underneath.
+The "switch" you turn is actually a plastic cap that pops off, revealing a key slot underneath.

 What Does the Key Fob Battery Low Warning Light Mean?

-Key fob has made life much easier for drivers.
-Short for “finger operated button”, key fob allows us to unlock all of the doors at once without having to fiddle with the keys.
+The key fob has made life much easier for drivers.
+Short for "finger-operated button", the key fob allows us to unlock all of the doors at once without having to fiddle with the keys.

 Some cars are so sophisticated that they can be unlocked just by carrying the key fob with you as you approach the car.
 Unfortunately, the fob use batteries which eventually run out of power.
 If your key fob battery went completely dead, you wouldn't be able to start the car and could end up stranded somewhere.
 To prevent this from happening, there is a warning light on the dashboard that indicates when the battery should be replaced in the fob.

 What the key fob battery low warning light means

 When the key is in use, the computer monitors the output voltage of the fob's battery.
 Once the voltage gets to a certain point, the warning light will illuminate on the dash to let you know to replace the batteries.